PACE with Go

 tech: primary_language: "Go 1.22" ci_system: "GitHub Actions" test_command: "go test ./... -v -count=1" build_command: "go build ./..."

-platform: type: local
+platform: ci: local

 llm: provider: anthropic model: claude-sonnet-4-6Test command variants